camunda-community-hub/challenges/c8-loadtest-challenge/solution/SOLUTION.md

 ![test_3_Grafana_backpressure.png](images/test_3_Grafana_backpressure.png)

-The backpressure is now tackle, but the number of process instance created does not follow correctly now.
+The backpressure is now tackled, but the number of process instances created does not follow correctly now.
-Still some tasks stay in the process.
+Still, some tasks stay in the process.

 # Test 4

 Update
-Creation: set the number of thread to 120 (+20) check-transaction to 4 (+1)
+Creation: set the number of threads to 120 (+20) check-transaction to 4 (+1)
 Validate-ue-bank to 4 (+2)
 Verify-acreditation to 4 (+2)